ankumar/architecture/README.md

 <p align="center"> <a href="https://monzo.com/blog/we-built-network-isolation-for-1-500-services">Modern Bank, Monzo: 1,500+ services</a> </p>

 ## **There isn't a concrete, well-defined algorithm for decomposing a system into services.
 As with much of software development, it's something of an art.
 If you decompose a system incorrectly, we have a distributed monolith, a system consisting of coupled services that must be deployed together.
 A distributed monolith has the drawbacks of both the monolithic and the Microservices architectures.**

-## --> Developers to focus on Business logic,Hiding Distributed systems complexity

 ### 2. Software 2.0